open-telemetry/opentelemetry-specification/specification/logs/noop.md

 The `Logger` MUST NOT return a non-empty error or log any message for any operations it performs.

-All operations a `Logger` provides MUST be safe to be run concurrently.

 ### Emit LogRecord